peleiden/pelutils/README.md

 # pelutils

-Various utilities useful for python projects.
+Various utilities useful for Python projects.
 Features include

 - Feature-rich logger using `Rich` for colourful printing
 - Parsing for combining config files and command-line arguments - especially useful for parametric methods